top of page

 6. Misjudging Portion Sizes

 One common diet trap is misjudging portion sizes.
 It’s all too easy to underestimate food quantities, resulting in eating more calories than you think you're eating.
 This is a very common issue with my clients.
-They often believe they're eating much less than they are.
+They often believe they're eating much less than they actually are.

 In fact, the perception of normal serving sizes has been influenced by a significant increase in portion sizes and caloric content of common foods compared to the 1950's.
 This is an especially big deal since the percentage of people regularly eating out has exploded since the 1960's and it's a simple fact that restaurants are serving much larger portions than they were in the past, resulting in more calories consumed.